Can You Get HIV Through Oral Sex?

 Stop symptom chasing

 Symptoms cannot confirm or rule out HIV.
 The fastest path to calm is a testing plan that matches the correct window period.
+Use this symptoms guide to stop feeding the spiral.

 Use the right test at the right time